Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Proofs

-The algorithm is successful if the returned set $\hat{S}$ is a subset of the defective set $S$.
-We will prove that this is indeed the case with high probability.
-To show this, it suffices to show that a subset of $S$ explains the most tests with high probability among all sets of size $(1 - \eta^{-})k$ within distance $3\eta^- k$ of the approximate recovery estimate $\hat{S}'$.
-To this end, a first thought would be to condition on the approximate recovery estimate $\hat{S}'$ and analyze the sets around this estimate.
+We proceed to formalize the above outline.
+A first thought would be to condition on the approximate recovery estimate $\hat{S}'$ and analyze the sets around this estimate.
 However, this approach appears to be difficult, since conditioning on this event means that the entries of $\sfX$ are no longer independent, which complicates the analysis.

-Instead, we study sets $S'$ such that $\dH(S, S') \leq 5\eta^{-}k$, i.e., sets that lie within
+Instead, we study sets $S'$ such that $\dH(S, S') \leq 5\eta k$, i.e., sets that lie within

+(The subscript ``an'' indicates being used for mathematical ``analysis''.)
 By comparison, the sets considered by the algorithm are as follows:

-We know that $\dH(\hat{S}',S) \le 2\eta^- k$ (with high probability) due to the choice $\beta = \eta^-$ in Algorithm \ref{alg2}, and when this holds, the triangle inequality gives $\cS_{\mathrm{alg}} \subseteq \cS_{\mathrm{an}}$.
+We know that $\dH(\hat{S}',S) \le 2\eta k$ (with high probability) due to the choice $\beta = \eta$ in Algorithm \ref{alg2}, and when this holds, the triangle inequality gives $\cS_{\mathrm{alg}} \subseteq \cS_{\mathrm{an}}$.
 In other words, if we prove a certain property for $\cS_{\mathrm{an}}$, we can transfer that property to $\cS_{\mathrm{alg}}$.
 When studying $\cS_{\mathrm{an}}$, there is no need for conditioning of the kind discussed above.

-Thus, we seek to show that some subset $\tilde{S} \subseteq S$ of size $(1-\eta^{-})k$ explains the most tests among those in $\cS_{\mathrm{an}}$, while ensuring the choice of $\tilde{S}$ still is guaranteed to satisfy $\tilde{S} \in \cS_{\mathrm{alg}}$.
-To do this, we consider making ``local changes" so this suitably-chosen $\tilde{S}$, and show that with high probability, making these local changes reduces the number of tests explained.
+Thus, we seek to show that some subset $\tilde{S} \subseteq S$ of size $(1-\eta)k$ explains the most tests among those in $\cS_{\mathrm{an}}$, while ensuring that the choice of $\tilde{S}$ still satisfies $\tilde{S} \in \cS_{\mathrm{alg}}$.
+To do this, we consider making ``local changes'' to this suitably-chosen $\tilde{S}$, and show that with high probability, making these local changes reduces the number of tests explained.
 Before we do so, we introduce the following definition.

 \begin{definition} A test $t \in \{1,2,\dots, T\}$ is \emph{good} with respect to a defective item $i \in S$ if $i$ appears in $t$ and no other defective items appear in $t$. \end{definition}